Bobris/Bobril/README.md

 Available in npm as bundle of most interesting and useful plugins

-Features in core:
+Features:
+- Small - whole sample applications fits into 17kb gzipped.
 - No additional dependencies
-- Virtual DOM diffing
+- Fast Virtual DOM diffing
+- Interesting component lifecycle callbacks
 - Components remember state in VDom cache
-- Components does not need to be HTML Elements - where is component(0-1) to HTMLNode(0-n) mapping (New in 2.0)
+- Components does not need to be HTML Elements - where is component(0-1) to HTMLNode(0-n) mapping
-- Support for partial invalidates for even faster redraws (including recursion deepness limited new in 2.0)
+- Support for partial invalidates for even faster redraws
 - Normalization of Events
 - support for IE9+, Android 4.1+ (Support for IE8 removed in 3.0)
 - batching of redrawing
 - any html element could be root
 - automatic passing of global configuration/context to children
-- automatic adding of "px" to length like inline style (New in 2.0)
+- automatic adding of "px" to length like inline style
-- reference to children nodes ala React (New in 2.0)
+- reference to children nodes ala React
-- under 14kb minified (6kb gzip)

-Features in extensions:
 - OnChange event and value attribute normalization
 - Key events
-- Mouse, Touch and Swipe Events (includes polyfill pointerEvents:none and userSelect:none) (Swipe events not in bundle)
+- Mouse, Touch Events (includes polyfill pointerEvents:none and userSelect:none)
-- Vector graphic in spirit of React-Art just very limited in features, but under 2kb with SVG backend (only SVG helpers in bundle)
+- SVG helpers
 - Router inspired by https://github.com/rackt/react-router/
 - Media detection
 - Focus, Blur, FocusIn, FocusOut events